phuongbv00/software-agent-iam-poc/README.md

-# Secure RAG Agent PoC
+# Software Agent IAM PoC
 This repository contains a Proof of Concept (PoC) system demonstrating secure identity and access control for an LLM agent that performs RAG (Retrieval-Augmented Generation) using various security components.

 ## Architecture